 A combination of poetry and essays, Minor Feelings has been praised for its “provocative and passionate” writing, brutal self-awareness, and a voice that is “urgent and raw.”
 Cathy Park Hong also won the 2002 Pushcart Prize for Translating Mo’Um, the 2006 Barnard Women Poets Prize for Dance Dance Revolution, and the New York Foundation for the Arts Fellowship.

-American poet and professor Gregory Pardlo uses language that is both “urban and highbrow.”
+American poet and professor Gregory Pardlo is known best for finding words that are both “urban and highbrow.”
 It’s with this unique voice that he discusses both specific and universal themes.
 In his 2018 book, Air Traffic: A Memoir of Ambition and Manhood in America, Gardlo explores Blackness and masculinity in American culture.
 The book made top 10 lists with the BBC and New York Times, among others.

 Because Venus lifted the Rosewater Dish like a shield